 |A | EE | Sundry|

-Tzimon Barto’s extensive discography includes albums featuring works by Haydn, Rameau, Schubert, Tchaikovski, Schumann and Brahms.
-His latest release is dedicated to the “Busoni”-version of Bach’s Goldberg Variations, as well as the Paganini Variations by Liszt, Brahms, Lutoslawski and Rachmaninoff.
-The seldom heard Piano Concerto by Hans Pfitzner in E-flat major has been released under the Dresdner Staatskapelle label and is conducted by Christian Thielemann.
+Tzimon Barto’s extensive discography includes albums featuring works by Haydn, Rameau, Schubert, Tchaikovsky, Schumann and Brahms.
+His latest release is dedicated to the Busoni version of Bach’s Goldberg Variations, as well as the Paganini Variations of Liszt, Brahms, Lutoslawski and Rachmaninoff.
+The seldom heard Piano Concerto by Hans Pfitzner in E-flat Major has been released under the Dresdner Staatskapelle label conducted by Christian Thielemann.

 Born and raised in Central Florida, Tzimon Barto received his first piano lessons by his paternal grandmother at the age of five.
-He studied under the famous music-pedagogue and pianist Adele Marcus at the Juilliard School of Music in New York.
-Here he won the Gina Bachauer Competition in two consecutive years.
+He studied under the famous music-pedagogue and pianist Adele Marcus at the Juilliard School of Music in New York, where he won the Gina Bachauer Competition in two consecutive years.

 In 2006 he initiated “The Barto Prize”, promoting contemporary piano compositions in a bi-annual international competition and integrates the winning composition in his concert schedule.

 Tzimon Barto is an avid student of literature and languages.
-He speaks five living languages fluently, currently studying Mandarin.
+He speaks five living languages fluently, and currently studies Mandarin.
 He reads Ancient Greek, Hebrew and Latin.
 His book “A Lady of Greek Origin” was published in 2001 and 2008 and a stage version was performed in Frankfurt and Vienna.
-2010 his novel “Harold Flanders” was published.
+In 2010, his novel “Harold Flanders” was published.
 His literary and poetic body of work is ever expanding.

 This biography is for website use only.
 For a full and updated biography, please email email@example.com